The-Obstacle-Is-The-Way/Clarity-AI-Backend/docs/Actigraphy_System.md

 2. **Access Control**: Data access is restricted based on role
 3. **Audit Logging**: All data access is logged for compliance
 4. **Data Minimization**: Only necessary information is collected and processed

+## Architectural Gaps and Refinement Opportunities

+### Current Architectural Issues

+1. **Interface Duplication**: Two parallel interfaces (`PATInterface` and `IPATService`) with different method signatures and locations
+2. **Layer Violations**: Interfaces defined in presentation layer instead of core layer
+3. **Testing Code in Production**: Mock implementation in route files rather than segregated in test layers
+4. **Inconsistent Dependency Injection**: Some components use proper DI, others create dependencies directly

+### Implementation Roadmap for Architectural Purity

+1. **Interface Consolidation**: Migrate to a single `IPAT` interface in the core layer
+2. **Remove Presentation Layer Mocks**: Move all mock implementations to the test layer
+3. **Factory Pattern Implementation**: Create proper factory for actigraphy service implementations
+4. **Schema Alignment**: Ensure consistent data structures between interface and implementations

 ## Integration with Digital Twin